sdarougheh/saman-darougheh.github.io/broadness.md

 <h4>Data</h4>

-This zip file (<b>Data not yet done</b>) contains four data series describing the broadness of each occupation in the United States.
+<a href="https://sdaro.s3.eu-central-1.amazonaws.com/public/occupations/broadness.zip">This zip file</a>  contains four data series describing the broadness of each occupation in the United States.
 The occupation code is "occ1990", a long-run time consistent variable provided by IPUMS.

 <ul>
 <li>3 digit industries and higher aggregation of industries</li>